 XLSTAT offers a wide selection of ARIMA models such as ARMA (Autoregressive Moving Average), ARIMA (Autoregressive Integrated Moving Average) or SARIMA (Seasonal Autoregressive Integrated Moving Average).
 This way, you can easily run an ARIMA for time series forecasting without python or R. These models can be used in applied machine learning in various fields such as finance, to predict the evolution of stock price, but also in meteorology to predict temperatures.

 The models of the ARIMA family allow to represent in a synthetic way phenomena that vary with time, and to predict future values with a confidence interval around the predictions.
 They are adapted specifically for time series data more than a classical linear regression model.

 The mathematical writing of the ARIMA models differs from one author to the other.
 The differences concern most of the time the sign of the coefficients.
-XLSTAT is using the most commonly found writing, used by most software.
+XLSTAT is using the most commonly found writing, used by most softwares.
 If we define by Xt a series with mean µ, then if the series is supposed to follow an ARIMA(p,d,q)(P,D,Q)s model, we can write:

 [ Yt = (1 – B)d (1 – Bs)D Xt - µ ; Φ(B)Ø(Bs))Yt = θ(B) Θ(Bs) Zt, Zt∞N(0,σ2) ]